-Mats Wallin, age 50, Group Vice President Finance and Chief Financial Officer since July 2009 after having been Corporate Controller of Autoliv since 2002.
-Mr. Wallin was also acting Chief Financial Officer of the Company for four months during 2008.
+Mats Wallin, age 51, Group Vice President Finance and Chief Financial Officer since July 2009.
+As previously announced, Mr. Wallin will step down as the Company's Chief Financial Officer and Group Vice President, Finance effective as of a date no later than July 31, 2016.
+Mr. Wallin previously served as acting Chief Financial Officer of Autoliv for four months during 2008 and as Corporate Controller of Autoliv since 2002..
 Mr. Wallin joined Autoliv in 2002, and oversaw the initial implementation of compliance procedures relating to the Sarbanes-Oxley Act of 2002, as amended.
 Between 1985 and 2002, Mr. Wallin held various positions in ABB, a global leader in power and automation technologies.
 He holds a Bachelor of Science in Business Administration and Economics from the Uppsala University in Sweden.